 7. Open Separate Accounts

 Separate checking or savings accounts make it easier to keep track of savings goals and make it harder to dip into funds you've committed to other expenses.
-Set up and nickname separate accounts based on what each one is for.
-You can even get a different debit card for your fun-money budget.

 You can set up direct deposits or automatic transfers to your accounts, based on the categories in your budget, so every time you get paid your dedicated funds grow.